devfaysal/laravel-do-lemp-letsencrypt/README.md

-# Install Larvel app with SSL sertificate
+## Install Larvel app with SSL cert at DO LEMP droplet